-8.3.10 Bundling.
+Bundling.
 Mitigation of biodiversity loss from bycatch aims at one specific task, but may also conserve additional ecosystem services or other species not of direct concern.

 For example, sea turtle nesting site protection may conserve an entire beach from economic development, thereby conserving the beach, its ecosystem services, contributions to open space, and conservation of other species whose habitat is the beach.
 Seabird rookery protection for one species of concern to longline vessels may also protect rookeries for other species on the same island.
 Protection of rain forests to sequester carbon through REDD+ payments also conserves overall biodiversity and other rain forest ecosystem services such as water regulation and habitat provision.
-Conversely, providing biodiversity mitigation may not cover the opportunity cost of the entire ecosystem services and biodiversity conservation might be bundled and sold as a single product.
+Conversely, providing biodiversity mitigation may not cover the opportunity cost of the entire ecosystem required to achieve the biodiversity mitigation.
+In this case, the entire suite of ecosystem services and biodiversity conservation might be bundled and sold as a single product.
 In these instances, often no attempt is made to add up the individual values of ecosystem services and biodiversity conservation to determine payment levels.
 Distribution of the services could be an issue and the market might be able to deal with social ones.

-52 Adverse selection or additionality arises if the favorable conservation mitigation outcome would have taken place independently of the mitigation project or if the mitigation is a new one that would not have otherwise arisen.
+61 Adverse selection or additionality arises if the favorable conservation mitigation outcome would have taken place independently of the mitigation project or if the mitigation is a new one that would not have otherwise arisen.